 The Master's programme ‘Master of Science in Digital Design’ is a full-time, one-year curriculum.
 It is designed to challenge students, and prepare them for the real-life rhythms of design professionals.

-The Master's programme is centered on four main areas of expertise (Literacy, Research, Creation and Strategy).
+The Master's programme centres on four main areas of expertise: Literacy, Research, Creation and Strategy.
 It also involves three projects, as well as an opening and closing conference/exposition.
-Courses, projects and events partially overlap during the academic year, enabling students to establish their own connections between the topics and to apply their competences in a studio setting.
+Courses, projects and events partially overlap during the academic year, enabling students to establish their own connections between topics and to apply their competences in a studio setting.

-Each area of expertise is linked to a track, all of which are compulsory to attend:
+Each area of expertise is linked to a track, attendance to all of which is compulsory:

-Moreover, the Project track deals with practical real-world assignments co-created with a network of industrial partners.
+- The Project track also deals with practical real-world assignments co-created with a network of industrial partners.
 This track constitutes the backbone of the programme, and connects all the previous ones.
-The three projects are fast-paced and interactive design challenges of respectively 6, 12 and 20 weeks.
+The three projects are fast-paced, interactive design challenges of 6, 12 and 20 weeks respectively.
 They differ in duration, complexity and coaching intensity, as well as in the number of stakeholders involved.
 Project briefs are collected by the Master's programme faculty and partners from real-world stakeholders in the fields of design practice and research.

-Students are evaluated in two summative assessments (midterm and end), each one for 30 ECs.
+Students are evaluated in two summative assessments (midterm and end), for 30 ECs each.
 The two summative assessments consider all the tracks of the programme, with deliverables and indicators specified in the Study Guide.
-Other formative assessments are provided by each lecturer through feedback throughout the tracks.
+Other formative assessments are provided by each lecturer through feedback given throughout the tracks.